 BUSB 5015

-Before joining the University of Colorado Denver, See was on the faculties of the Stern School of Business at New York University and the Wharton School at the University of Pennsylvania.
+Before joining the University of Colorado Denver, Professor See was a faculty member of the Stern School of Business at New York University and the Wharton School at the University of Pennsylvania.
 She has also worked extensively with executives as a feedback coach and instructor in the Leadership Program at Duke University.
-Prior to her academic career, she worked in Washington, DC as a consultant in the private sector and a research analyst at an environmental policy think tank.
+Before her academic career, she worked in Washington, DC, as a consultant in the private sector and a research analyst at an environmental policy think tank.

 Education